ITRS-Group/monitor-merlin/CONTRIBUTING.md

   * Make commits of logical units
   * Check for unnecessary whitespace with "git diff --check" before committing
   * Do not check in commented out code or unneeded files
-  * The first line of the commit message should be a short description and
+  * The first line of the commit message should be a short description (50 columns max) and should skip the full stop
-  should skip the full stop
+  * The commit body should be wrapped at 72 columns
   * One or more paragraphs, outlining the _what_ and the _why_ of the change.
   That is; What changed?
 Why was the change necessary?
   * if you want your work included upstream, add a "Signed-off-by: Your Name